pubkey/rxdb/docs-src/rx-collection.md

 ### findByIds$()

-Same as `findByIds()` but returns and `Observable` that emits the `Map` each time a value of it has changed because of a database write.
+Same as `findByIds()` but returns an `Observable` that emits the `Map` each time a value of it has changed because of a database write.

 ### dump()